uQr/cordova-docs/tutorial-cordova-5/README.md

 		... replacing the Cordova version and plugin name for those that apply to your situation.
 You can also specify a fully qualified Git URI or filesystem path in place of the plugin name.

 	2. If the problem reproduces, you may  want to contact the plugin author and let them know about the problem.
 Before doing so, be sure to check for existing open issue as more than likely there's already one on the plugin author's GitHub site that you can use to provide additional information.
 Mention that you encountered issues when using Tools for Apache Cordova but include the Cordova CLI repro for the plugin author's benefit.
+See the [tips and workarounds](../tips-and-workarounds/general/README.md#plugin-troubleshoot) section of our docs for additional troubleshooting tips.

 3. If you've already added release signing information into ant.properties in your project, you'll need to place this information in a new file in your project.
 See the [Packaging & Publishing tutorial for details](../tutorial-package-publish) for details.